 Digital Professor Certification

-Note: Participants should take Boot Camp for Online Instruction (LCTS3212) or Canvas Essentials (LTAD1118) prior to enrolling in Digital Professor courses.
+Note: Canvas Essentials (LTAD1118) is recommended but not required prior to enrolling in Digital Professor

 To successfully complete the Digital Professor Certification, the faculty member must complete the following certification requirements.

 - LCTS3129: Digital Professor Cohort = 20 professional development hours of pedagogy and technology courses

 - 16 hours of required pedagogy courses, at least 2 hours of pedagogy electives, and at least 2 hours of technology electives

 Monthly reports are pulled and Digital Professor Certifications will be automatically awarded.
 The planning document provides a list of required and optional courses which can be used to plan your certification or program.
 It is available as a printer-friendly fillable PDF.
 Digital Professor Certification Planning Document

 Required Pedagogy Courses (16 hours)